montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 });
 ```

 It's important to understand that the code above passes raw JSON data from a remote API directly into the program.
-The binding system ensures that the desired values from the JSON data are displayed in the applicationâ€”and that the application is updated when the data changes.
+The binding system ensures that the desired values from the JSON data are displayed in the application&#8212;and that the application is updated when the data changes.
 If the application were to poll the API repeatedly, assigning the returned list to the `subs` property each time, the binding system would automatically propagate any changes that appear in the data.

-Unlike many other JavaScript MVC frameworks, MontageJS doesn't require developers to peel apart the data and wrap values with special functions in order to make them observableâ€”it operates directly on conventional JavaScript data structures.
+Unlike many other JavaScript MVC frameworks, MontageJS doesn't require developers to peel apart the data and wrap values with special functions in order to make them observable&#8212;it operates directly on conventional JavaScript data structures.
 Of course, the data that is consumed from the API looks a little bit different from the dummy data used in previous examples.
 Each item in the list returned by the reddit API looks a bit like this:

 ```json
 {